inyokaproject/docker-setup/README.md

 You should now be able to visit your Inyoka instance in your browser.

  - for _development_ use the URL `ubuntuusers.localhost`.
    Most likely, for development you will see a certificate error, see the section below for details.
+   You can use `curl -L --verbose -4 --insecure https://ubuntuusers.localhost/` to see, if a response is generated.
  - for _production_ use your custom URL